usdot-jpo-ode/asn1_codec/docs/configuration.md

 $ ./acm -c <configuration file> -T decode
 ```

-Nothing prevents a users from launching multiple ACM instances each with its own configuration file.
+Multiple ACM processes can be started.
+Each ACM will use its own configuration file.
 If you want to
 deploy a decoder and an encoder, start two separate ACM services with different `-T` options.
-You will likely want to
+In this case different
-use different topics for each of these instances, so *ensure the configuration files are updated accordingly.*
+topics should be specified in the configuration files.

-# ACM Metadata Payload Extraction
+# ACM ASN.1 Data Sources

 The ACM receives XML data from the ODE; the schema for this XML message is described in
 [Metadata.md](https://github.com/usdot-jpo-ode/jpo-ode/blob/develop/docs/Metadata_v3.md) on the ODE.
 Currently, the ACM
-extracts either a hex encoded string or XML child document in the <payload><data> branch and decodes or encodes that
+extracts either a hex encoded string or an XML child document in the `\\payload\data` branch and decodes or encodes that
-data into the form needed.
-The converted data is re-inserted into this branch of the XML document and that document is
+data into the desired output form.
+The converted data is re-inserted into the XML document and that document is produced
-produced on the output topic.
-The ACM uses encoder metadata fields to determine which type of encoding/decoding is
+to the output topic.
+Metadata fields determine which type of encoding/decoding is needed and how to search for the
-needed and how to search for the correct data within the decoded documents.
+correct data within the decoded documents.

 When decoding data from the CV environment, the ACM processes either IEEE 1609.2 wrapped J2735 MessageFrames (any type)
 or MessageFrames by themselves.
 If 1609.2 wrapped, the ACM finds and extracts the `unsecuredData` to further decode the
 J2735 MessageFrame.
 The decoder uses the `elementType` and `encoderRule` tags to determine which types of decoding to
 perform.

-Currently, the encoder expects only one type of message, a Traveler Information Message (TIM).
-The TIM will be contained
+Currently, the encoder expects Traveler Information Messages (TIM) only.
+The TIM will be contained in a J2735 MessageFrame.
-in a MessageFrame.
 The encoder uses UPER to ASN.1 encode these TIM messages.
-The XML field
+The XML field `OdeAsn1Data/payload/dataType` is adjusted as
-`OdeAsn1Data/payload/dataType` is adjusted as it moves through the ACM.
+it moves through the ACM.

 - After ENCODING this text is changed to: `us.dot.its.jpo.ode.model.OdeHexByteArray`
 - After DECODING this text is changed to: `us.dot.its.jpo.ode.model.OdeXml`